1936 in the Spanish Civil War: July

 Army uprising in Morocco.
 Military uprising of the Spanish Legion in Morocco.
-General Manuel Romerales, commanding officer of the East Army, is murdered by rebels, who also imprisoned commanding General Gomez in the late afternoon.
+General Manuel Romerales Quintero, commanding officer of the East Army, is murdered by rebels, who also imprisoned commanding General Gomez in the late afternoon.
 Loyal police troops from the Guardia Civil and Guardia de Asalto hold the cities Tetouan and Larache, but come under heavy attack by the rebels.
 General Franco orders the killing of his own nephew, a major in Tétouan, for staying loyal to the government.

 By late evening, all of Morocco is in the hands of the rebels.
 From the Canary Islands, Franco declares a "state of war" for all of Spain.
 Prime Minister Santiago Casares Quiroga spends the whole day telephoning different regional military administrations to clarify the situation.
 Pamplona, Zaragoza, Oviedo, Salamanca, Ávila, Segovia, and Cádiz are already in rebel hands.